Dear Parishioners,

 Please pray for your

 priests.
-The situation may get worse before
+I have stated before that the situation may get worse before

 it gets better.
-However, the Church, the Bride of Christ, is worth protecting
+However, the Church—the Bride of Christ—is worth protecting

 and defending.
 Please don’t abandon Her